 Michigan Tech Research Institute (MTRI) have developed satellite algorithms to determine concentrations of chlorophyll-a, suspended minerals, Kd-490, and dissolved organic carbon specific to the open waters of the Great Lakes.
 Please contact MTRI to obtain satellite derived data.

 The bathymetry for the Great Lakes was obtained from NOAA National Centers for Environmental Information.
 Lake bottom slope and relief were derived from the bathymetry.
 Combining the bathymetry and relief in classes we created 24 classes of hydrogeoforms based on the concepts in Hammond’s Landforms to identify features on the lake bottom.
-Know reef locations in the Great Lakes were compiled from various sources including USGS publications and Geographic Names Information System (GNIS).
+Known reef locations in the Great Lakes were compiled from various sources including USGS publications and Geographic Names Information System (GNIS).

 download lake bottom slope